Playing card: Custom designs and artwork

-Police departments, local governments, state prison systems, and even private organizations across the United States have created decks of cards that feature photos, names, and details of cold case victims or missing persons on each card.
-These decks are sold in prison commissaries, or even to the public, in the hopes that an inmate (or anyone else) might provide a new lead.
-Cold case card programs have been introduced in over a dozen states, including by Oklahoma's State Bureau of Investigation, Connecticut's Division of Criminal Justice, Delaware's Department of Correction, the Florida Department of Law Enforcement, and Rhode Island's Department of Corrections, among others.
-Among inmates, they may be called "snitch cards".
+Playing cards themselves may also be used to make art, such as being used as a canvas for an artist trading card.

+Military identification

+Playing cards are a useful tool to pass information to troops during downtime.
+In World War II, the United States Playing Card Company produced a deck of cards featuring silhouettes of American, British, German, Italian, and Japanese aircraft.
+The Allies also produced maps concealed in playing cards.
+During the 2003 invasion of Iraq, the US military produced Most-wanted Iraqi playing cards to help soldiers identify enemy leaders.
+According to a Defense Intelligence Agency spokesperson, the practice actually dates back to the American Civil War.
+A design depicting Igor Girkin and presumably other Russian leaders appeared during the 2022 Russian invasion of Ukraine, and a similar deck of cards depicting Hamas was produced after the October 7, 2023 Hamas attacks on Israel.

+Card decks have also been used as an educational tool to help military personnel and civilians identify unexploded ordnance.

 Symbols in Unicode

 The Unicode standard for character encoding defines 8 characters (symbols) for card suits in the Miscellaneous Symbols block, at U+2660–2667.
 The Unicode names for each group of four glyphs are 'black' and 'white' but might have been more accurately described as 'solid' and 'outline' since the colour actually used at display or printing time is an application choice.

 Later, Unicode 7.0 added the 52 cards of the modern French pack, plus 4 knights, and a character for "Playing Card Back" and black, red and white jokers, in the Playing Cards block (U+1F0A0–1F0FF).